HtetLinMaung/starless-server/README.md

 # Starless server

-All in one, minimalist web server for single page applications, express, lambda, azure function, graphql and <b>socket.io</b>.
+All in one, minimalist web server for <u>single page applications, express, lambda, azure function, graphql and socket.io</u>.